 Keystone Collections Group collects this tax on behalf of the Township and the Twin Valley School District.
 The school district receives one-half of a percent from this tax.
 The remaining one percent goes to the Township.
 (0.5% for general funding and 0.5% for land preservation).
 Like your state and federal income taxes, you must file with Keystone by April 15th each year.
 Forms are available by contacting Keystone Collections Group 610-269-4402.
 Click here for Taxpayer Helpline information.

 Real Estate Tax.
 Residents in Honey Brook Township pay real estate taxes to three agencies.

 - Twin Valley School District (TVSD).
 The TVSD collects its own real estate tax.
-The tax rate for school year 2016-17 is 28.6049 mills.
+The tax rate for school year 2017-18 is 29.6448 mills for Chester County.
 Contact the district’s tax office at 610-286-8632 for more information or click here.

 - Chester County.
 Chester County collects its own real estate tax (Chester County Treasurer: 610-344-6370).
 The 2017 tax rate is 4.369 mills.
 Contact the County Assessment office at 610-344-6105 for more information.

 - Honey Brook Township.
 The 2018 tax rate is 0.98 mills.
 Beginning in 2018, the Chester County Treasurer collects the Township’s real estate tax.
 Call 610-344-6370 or click here.

 Note: Berkheimer Associates collected the Township’s real estate tax between 2004 and 2017.
 Contact Berkheimer at 1-866-300-1714.

 To see a graphic representation of the breakdown of Township, County, and School District taxes for 2017-2018, click here.
 This example is based upon median home values and incomes for ZIP code 19344.

 Other useful links:

 - Reporting phishing and online scams to the IRS by clicking here.